What is your Liberal Art?

+The Department of Economics offers programs of study in General Economics, International Economics, Business Economics with concentrations in Finance and Marketing, and Accounting.
 Students majoring in Business Economics receive necessary business and leadership skills that are complemented by the analytical abilities developed in their economics courses.
 Economics majors receive a sound theoretical foundation in economic theory and statistics, as well as exposure to applied fields, such as finance, international economics and government policy.
-Both programs offer numerous opportunities to engage in faculty-guided independent research, internships with business or non-profit organizations, study abroad programs, the Center for Regional Analysis and Small Business Institute projects, as well as honor societies and departmental clubs.
+Both programs offer numerous opportunities to engage in faculty-guided independent research, internships with business or non-profit organizations, study abroad programs, the Center for Regional Analysis, as well as honor societies and departmental clubs.

 Students in LLP gain broad understandings of disciplinary content, theoretical concepts and cultural awareness through their studies in languages, literature, philosophy, film, journalism, creative writing and professional writing.
 They also have numerous opportunities to develop and polish the practical, critical and analytical skills that prepare them for professional environments in internships and beyond Armstrong, whether in graduate or professional schools, business or public service.

 Army ROTC is a leadership elective course that is open to all Armstrong students.
 ROTC is designed to be an elective course that is taken in addition to your academic major field courses.
 In most cases you will be able to use your ROTC courses for a minor in Military Science.